mvpoirier/Java/Tutorials/README.md

 # Tutorials

-A collection of source code used to create tutorials used for DP Computer Science.
+A collection of source code for tutorials used in teaching DP Computer Science.

-If a video has an initial setup or framework completed, that file will be indicated with 'BEGIN', and the completed program will be indicated with 'FINAL'.

 **1. JPanelCardLayout GUI**
 - A completed GUI from scratch using **layered JPanels with CardLayout** (Eclipse IDE & WindowBuilder).